 So I was born with a cleft lip.
 I was born in Pretoria public hospital that is Steve Biko hospital now.
-It is impossible for a baby that has a cleft lip to suck on anything, which is obviously totally essential for a baby, that is how you get your nutrience.
-So I would of died if not for the fact that the best surgeon in the entire world, who works on this particular disorder, happened to be in that exact hospital at that exact time that I was born.
+It is impossible for a baby that has a cleft lip to suck on anything, which is obviously totally essential for a baby, that is how you get your nutrients.
+So I would have died if not for the fact that the best surgeon in the entire world, who works on this particular disorder, happened to be in that exact hospital at the exact time that I was born.

 Over and above that, my particular instance was an unusual case.
-Generally when a cleft lip happens, it happens sort of like a bullet going through targets.
+Generally, when a baby is born with a cleft lip, it is sort of like a bullet going through a target.
 So you will have a single target in the front, then a target in the middle and a target at the back.
-So that would be your front lip then your hard palate and your soft palate.
+The target, in this case, referring to the front lip, the hard palate and the soft palate.
 So if this would happen to you, your top lip would split.
-Then if it was going to progress further your hard palate which is your front jawline (where your front teeth are) would split.
+If it was going to progress further your hard palate which is your front jawline (where your front teeth are) would split.
 If it progressed even further then your soft palate which is the roof of your mouth would split as well.
-Now mine was a particularly interesting case in that my front lip split but my hard palate (the front of my teeth) did not split.
+Now mine was a particularly interesting case in that my front lip split but my hard palate did not split.
 The roof of my mouth did split.

 We have a big problem in South African with our public healthcare system, would you agree?

 When I recently had a small touch up for my operation done, I had to pay a massive price because the professor who did my operation needs this money so that he can continue to do the free operations.
-The government who once helped him with funding, is not helping him anymore.
-So people that could of been saved the way that I was saved are not being saved.
+The government who once helped him with funding is not helping him anymore.
+So people that could have been saved the way that I was saved are not being saved anymore.
 The only way they are being helped is by the care and graciousness of other people and not by the government.